oferei/json-gate/README.md

 ### dependencies

-Applies only to instances of type 'object'.
+Applies only to instances of type `'object'`.

 Not supported yet.

 ### items

-Applies only to instances of type 'array'.
+Applies only to instances of type `'array'`.

 Defines the items of the instance array.
+It can take one of two forms:

-It may be a schema, in which case all the items in the array must be valid according to the schema.
+* Schema - all the items in the array must be valid according to the schema.

-Alternatively _items_ may be an array of schemas.
+* Tuple typing - an array of schemas.
-In this case each position in the instance array must conform to the schema in the corresponding position for this array.
+Each position in the instance array must conform to the schema in the corresponding position for this array.
-This is called tuple typing.
-When used, additional items are allowed, disallowed, or constrained by the _additionalItems_ attribute.
+Additional items are allowed, disallowed, or constrained by the _additionalItems_ attribute.

 ### additionalItems

-Applies only to instances of type 'array', and only together with the _items_ attribute.
+Applies only to instances of type `'array'`, and only together with the _tuple typing_ form of the _items_ attribute.

-If the _items_ attribute is an array of schemas (tuple typing) then _additionalItems_ dictates the behavior when the instance array is longer than _items_.
+_additionalItems_ defines the behavior when there are more items in the instance array than in the _items_ array.
+It can take one of two forms:

-_additionalItems_ may be a schema, in which case all the additional items must be valid according to the schema.
+* Schema - all the additional items must be valid according to the schema.

-Alternatively it may be false.
-In this case additional items are not allowed.
+* False - additional items are not allowed.

 The default is an empty schema, which allows additional items of any type.

 ### minItems

-Applies only to instances of type 'array'.
+Applies only to instances of type `'array'`.

 Defines the minimum number of values in an array.

 ### maxItems

-Applies only to instances of type 'array'.
+Applies only to instances of type `'array'`.

 Defines the maximum number of values in an array.

 ### uniqueItems

-Applies only to instances of type 'array'.
+Applies only to instances of type `'array'`.

 This attribute indicates that all items in an array instance must be unique (contains no two identical values).